47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 7

-The flatMap function maps the Kleisli output into another Kleisli with the same input type and monadic context:
+The flatMap function maps the Kleisli output into another Kleisli with the same input type and monadic context.

 #Slide 8